Beneath the surface of the water, there's an unseen world of amazing wildlife ready to be discovered. Get dipping!

 Set off on an expedition to your garden pond, or visit one of our reserves and take part in an organised pond dip!

-You'll be amazed at the amount of different things you'll find sharing a home in the water.
+You'll be amazed at how many different things you'll find sharing this wetland habitat.

 What you will need

 - A net (you can learn how to make your own one here!)

 - A tray to put the creatures in